ibriz/ice-starters-template/README.md

+# ice-starters-template
+Template project that ICE workshop attendees can use

 # Running the frontend
 - Enter the deployed token contract addresses in `.env` file.
 - Tested with node version *v16.14.0*